Law and Society in Southeast Asia

 - Term 2

 Our course begins with an interrogation of where and what is Southeast Asia and whether it is meaningful as a subject of legal and social inquiry.
 In pursuing this inquiry, students will be introduced to the history of Southeast Asia, its material culture, its overlapping polities and empires, its exposure to colonialism and its impact, and to its post-colonial economic development and legal trajectories.
 The readings for the course will introduce students to a variety of theories and approaches used by scholars of various disciplines to understand law and society in Southeast Asia.
 The course will include an introductory section after which topics may, without excluding other topics, include law and the family, constitutional law, religion and the law, ethnic conflict and the law, and access to justice.
 The second half of the course will focus on a country chosen each year.
 In the present year of the course, the chosen country is Indonesia.

 Being a postgraduate class, students will be expected to participate with responses to the readings and in a discussion with others in the class.
-Students will be encouraged to take a contextual and interdisciplinary approach to the study of law in Southeast Asia inspired by weekly readings from the fields of history, area studies, political science, sociology, anthropology and comparative law.
+Students will be encouraged to take a contextual and interdisciplinary approach to the study of law and society in Southeast Asia, inspired by weekly readings from the fields of history, area studies, political science, sociology, anthropology and comparative law.
 All readings will be in English, however, students will be encouraged to master some fundamental non-English terms.
-Students may read and make use of materials in the languages of Southeast Asia in their coursework provided bibliographic details are given also rendered in English.
+Students may read and make use of materials in the languages of Southeast Asia in their coursework, provided bibliographic details are also given in English.